danilop/multimodal-chat/README.md

-# Yet Another Chatbot – A Multimodal Chat Interface
+# Yet Another Intelligent Assistant (YAIA)

+A multimodal chat interface with access to many tools.

 ## Description

-Yet Another Chatbot is a sophisticated multimodal chat interface powered by advanced AI models and equipped with a variety of tools.
-This chatbot can:
+YAIA is a sophisticated multimodal chat interface powered by advanced AI models and equipped with a variety of tools.
+It can:

 - Search and browse the web in real-time
 - Query Wikipedia for information